ngeor/instarepo/README.md

 Provide GitHub credentials for subsequent commands.
 Credentials are stored in the Windows registry under `HKEY_CURRENT_USER\SOFTWARE\ngeor\instarepo`.
+On Linux/Mac, the credentials are stored in `~/.instarepo.ini`.

 ```
 usage: main.py login [-h] -u USERNAME -t TOKEN